BlogInternal Communications Measurement

 “However, I hear a lot from internal communicators that they’re very careful to ask for feedback from employees, because if they cannot execute on system feedback directly, employees providing feedback immediately lose faith.
 There’s a fine line between gathering, analyzing, and applying feedback.”
 For example, weighing individual feedback from employees while also being able to track implicit feedback from employees can be difficult.

-How Broadcast Can Help to Measure Comms That Really Matters
+How Broadcast Can Help to Measure Comms That Really Matter

-Cerkl Broadcast can help in a myriad of ways.
+Cerkl Broadcast can help measure comms effectively in a myriad of ways.
 Designed for internal communicators, it serves as a centralized hub for all communication assets.
 In this way, it ensures that communicators can easily access and manage information, which makes planning considerably more effective.

 What’s Next?